tpoisot/ms_pop_networks/ms_pop.md

 species $i$ and $j$ alone.
 Since dynamic models can demonstrate quite clearly that non-interacting species can alter each others' abundances, this is a surprisingly pertinent inconsistency between the two approaches.
-Such a simplification \emph{does} increase the analytical tractability of the problem, but there is little if any guarantee that it is scientifically or ecologically correct.
+Such a simplification *does* increase the analytical tractability of the problem, but there is little if any guarantee that it is scientifically or ecologically correct.

 It could also be argued that a similar problem arises in the typical statistical framework for predicting interaction occurrence.
-Often, attempts are made to ``decompose'' interactions into the component that is explained by species' abundances and the component explained by species' traits (e.g., Box 1).
+Often, attempts are made to "decompose" interactions into the component that is explained by species' abundances and the component explained by species' traits (e.g., Box 1).
 Just like how the underlying functions could vary across sites, there should also be interplay between species' abundances and traits, in the same